dotnsf/nodejs-db2/README.md

 ## Restriction

-This program use IBM DB2 ODBC Driver.
+This program use [ibm_db](https://www.npmjs.com/package/ibm_db) npm library, and this library use IBM DB2 ODBC Driver in it.
 So your system has to be supported by IBM DB2.
 You can use Windows/Ubuntu/MacOSX/..., but you can NOT use Raspberry Pi for example.

 ## Install